December 2022 Twitter suspensions: Suspended journalists

-The journalists were not initially told if their accounts had been permanently or temporarily suspended, and were not informed why they had been blocked or what specific rule was violated.
+The journalists were not initially told if their accounts had been permanently or temporarily suspended, and not informed why they had been blocked or what specific rule was violated.
 Immediately after the suspension, Rupar said he was given no information about why the action occurred, saying he hadn't "been given a reason, explanation, or been looped in about any possible duration."
 Rupar added that he "didn't post anything remotely controversial today or anytime recently".
 Micah Lee also said he was not given a reason for the suspension, but said it came shortly after he posted on Twitter about Mastodon's account suspension.
 Lee also wrote: "While my reporting may not have provided the direct impetus for my suspension, it's clear Musk was taking aim specifically at journalists who have covered him critically."
 Olbermann's suspension occurred shortly after he had criticized the suspension of other journalists.
-Rupar's suspension came one day after he had shared a Substack article by Noah Berlatsky that was critical of Musk, entitled "Elon Musk's reactionary populism".
-After Musk's explanation about the suspensions, Aaron Rupar said he had not posted anything that violated the policy about disclosing locations, and had never posted anything about @ElonJet prior to his suspension, adding: "Unless the policy is that you criticize Elon and you get suspended."
+Rupar's suspension came one day after he had shared a Substack article by Noah Berlatsky that was critical of Musk, "Elon Musk's reactionary populism".
+After Musk's explanation about the suspensions, Rupar said he had not posted anything that violated the policy about disclosing locations, and had never posted anything about @ElonJet prior to his suspension, adding: "Unless the policy is that you criticize Elon and you get suspended."

 Some of the suspended journalists had written stories about Musk suspending @ElonJet, though others had not.
 Matt Binder said he did not share any location data or links to jet-tracking accounts, and was suspended immediately after sharing a screenshot that Donie O'Sullivan posted before his own suspension.
 Binder said, "I have been highly critical of Musk but never broke any of Twitter's listed policies."
-Linette Lopez said of her suspension: "Its funny that Elon suddenly has a problem with doxxing and harassing people because he [also] has a history of doing that ..."
-Drew Harwell said he did not share information about Musk's private jet or personal location, but simply posted a link to the @ElonJet account in his stories.
+Linette Lopez said of her suspension: "Its funny that Elon suddenly has a problem with doxxing and harassing people because he [also] has a history of doing that".
+Harwell said he did not share information about Musk's private jet or personal location, but simply posted a link to the @ElonJet account in his stories.
 In a direct conversation with Musk on Twitter Spaces, Harwell said: "We have to acknowledge you are using the same exact link-blocking technique that you have criticized as part of the Hunter Biden–New York Post story in 2020."
-In an interview with CNN, Harwell stated: "Elon says he is a free speech champion and he is banning journalists for exercising free speech.
+In an interview with CNN, Harwell said: "Elon says he is a free speech champion and he is banning journalists for exercising free speech.
 I think that calls into question his commitment."